 What are the effects of a spiritual awakening?

-The great pain within the human psyche is a belief in one’s separateness from God/Spirit, other beings, and the physical and spiritual worlds.
+The great pain within the human psyche is the belief in one’s separateness from God/Spirit, other beings, and the physical and spiritual worlds.
 It is an illusion that one is not God/Spirit and not all things.
-The Great Empowerment occurs when awareness is gained of our universal unification – that all is one – and all is God/Spirit.
+The Great Empowerment occurs when awareness is gained of our universal connection – that all is one – and all is God/Spirit.

 It is worth noting, though it is rare, some people do have hellish spiritual awakenings.
 Their experiences are also life-changing and eventually life-enhancing (whether in this life, another or in the after-life) but not from encountering the more loving and light aspect of Spirit but it’s opposite.